-External or topical agents-Buffered tricaine methanesulfonate (MS 222) may be administered via water baths (amphibians), or injected directly into the lymph sacs (amphibians) or the coelomic cavity (amphibians and reptiles).596-599 Prolonged immersion (as long as 1 hour) may be required for 5 to 10 g/L water baths.^{312,593} Tricaine methanosulfonate does not create histopathologic artifacts.596 See the Noninhaled Agents section of the Guidelines for additional information.
+External or topical agents-Buffered MS 222 may be administered via water baths (amphibians), or injected directly into the lymph sacs (amphibians) or the coelomic cavity (small amphibians and reptiles).
+362-365 Prolonged immersion (as long as 1 hour) may be required for 5- to 10-g/L water baths.
+116,358 Tricaine methanesulfonate does not create histopathologic artifacts.
+362 See the Noninhaled Agents section of the Guidelines for additional information.

-Benzocaine hydrochloride, a compound similar to MS 222, may be used as a bath or in a recirculation system at concentrations \geq 250 mg/L or applied topically to the ventrum as a 7.5% or 20% gel for euthanasia of amphibians.600 A dose of 182 mg/kg of benzocaine gel (20% concentration, 2.0-cm \times 1.0-mm application) has been reported as effective for euthanasia of adult X laevis.312 Pure benzocaine is not water soluble and should be avoided for anesthesia or euthanasia because it requires the use of acetone or ethanol solvents, which may be irritating to tissues.310

-In general, these noninhaled agents are highly effective, their onset of action is rapid, and they are applicable across a range of species and sizes of animals.
+Benzocaine hydrochloride, a compound similar to MS 222, may be used as a bath or in a recirculation system at concentrations \geq 250 mg/L or applied topically to the ventrum as a 7.5% or 20% gel for euthanasia of amphibians.
+A dose of 182 mg/kg of benzocaine gel (20% concentration, 2.0-cm X 1.0-mm application) has been reported as effective for euthanasia of adult X laevis.
+He Pure benzocaine is not water soluble and should be avoided for anesthesia or euthanasia because it requires the use of acetone or ethanol solvents, which may be irritating to tissues.
+He plicable across a range of species and sizes of animals.
 However, general anesthesia may be required prior to administration, some require IV administration for vessels that may be difficult to access, they may produce undesirable tissue artifacts, a controlled substance license is required for barbiturates and some other products, and there may be environmental pollution and toxicity concerns depending on method of disposal of the remains.